daniyall/cache_em_all/README.md

 Do not use this feature in multi-processing code because the writes to the version file do not (yet) use locks.

 ### Folder
 By default all cached files are stored in a folder called `cache`.
-This can be changed by passing `folder` to `Cachable`.
+This can be changed for each function by passing `folder` to `Cachable`.
 ```python
 from cache_em_all import Cachable